Fatiha is the renowned ‘Tour Miss’ – one of only a handful of women traveling to tournaments around the world to report on golf full time.

 Some years later Bernie accepted the position of Chief Private Secretary to the Treasurer of New South Wales.

-However his life bizarrely changed when the Government lost an election.
+However his life bizarrely changed when then incumbent Labor Government lost the 1988 State Election.

 The day after the election Bernie headed off to the final round of a top Australasian Tour event, and in making his way to the exhibition area he filled out a coupon.